aio-libs/aiohttp/docs/client_reference.rst

    :param str method: HTTP method

-   :param str url: Request URL
+   :param str url: Requested URL

    :param dict params: Parameters to be sent in the query
                        string of the new request (optional)